N126 Timber Sale

-The N126 LSR Landscape Plan Environmental Assessment (EA) is currently being developed by the BLM to consider options, such as timber sales, non-commercial treatments, and associated restoration activities, on stands within the Late-Successional Reserve and adjacent Riparian Reserve Land Use Allocations (LUA).
-Their analysis area for the EA includes approximately 25,200 acres of Late-Successional Reserve and Riparian Reserve LUA stands north of Hwy 126 and within the Siuslaw Field Office, as well as approximately 6,300 acres of Late-Successional Reserve and Riparian Reserve LUA stands within the Mary’s Peak Field Office and encompasses portions of seven HUC 10 watersheds (formerly known as 5th field watersheds) including Lake Creek, Long Tom River, Wild Cat Creek, Deadwood Creek, Five Rivers, Lower Siuslaw River, and Upper Alsea River.
+The N126 LSR Landscape Plan Environmental Assessment (EA) has been made available.
+It was developed by the BLM to consider options, such as timber sales, non-commercial treatments, and associated restoration activities, on stands within the Late-Successional Reserve (LSR) and adjacent Riparian Reserve Land Use Allocations (LUA).
+Their analysis area for the EA includes approximately 25,200 acres of LSR and Riparian Reserve LUA stands north of Hwy 126 and within the Siuslaw Field Office, as well as approximately 6,300 acres of LSR and Riparian Reserve LUA stands within the Mary’s Peak Field Office and encompasses portions of seven HUC 10 watersheds (formerly known as 5th field watersheds) including Lake Creek, Long Tom River, Wild Cat Creek, Deadwood Creek, Five Rivers, Lower Siuslaw River, and Upper Alsea River.
 The majority of the acres in the analysis area are located within the Lake Creek watershed.

 Timber production mandates appears to be a primary reason why this project is being proposed and pursued.
 These lands are designated Late-Successional and Riparian Reserve and should be set aside for protection, not for timber production.
 Cascadia Wildlands’ field checking team has explored this timber sale extensively and found many old-growth groves in the middle of proposed timber sale units.
 These places should not be targeted for logging.